Trauma-Informed Therapy in Las Vegas, NV

 • Somatic work is part of my approach.
 We focus on how trauma shows up in the body—like tension, panic sensations, shutdown, or feeling “on edge”—and use nervous system regulation tools to help you feel safer and more grounded.

-• Yes.
-I integrate CBT to work with trauma-related thought patterns and beliefs, and DBT-informed skills to support emotion regulation, distress tolerance, and healthier relationship responses—especially when triggers show up.
+• I used Acceptance and Commitment Therapy (ACT) to work with trauma-related thought patterns and beliefs.
+To support emotion regulation, distress tolerance, and healthier relationship responses—especially when triggers show up.

 If you’re ready to feel safer in your body, clearer in your choices, and more secure in your relationships, start with a free consultation.